Fluffyware-Labs/Steam-Game-Store-Page-Video-Download-Enabler/README.md

 # Steam Game Store Page Video Download Enabler
-Enables you to download the videos from a games store page on Steam
+A TamperMonkey Script that enables you to download videos from a games store page on Steam

-*This is a script for use in Tampermonkey*